 Mark Dion was born in 1961 in New Bedford, Massachusetts.
-He initially studied in at the Hartford Art School of the University of Hartford in Connecticut, where he received his Bachelor of Fine Arts in 1986 and honorary doctorate in 2002.
-From 1983 to 1984 he attended the School of Visual Arts in New York and then the Whitney Museum of American Art’s Independent Study Program in 1984 to 1985.
-He is an Honorary Fellow of Falmouth University in the UK (2014), and has an Honorary Doctor of Humane Letters (Ph.D.) from The Wagner Free Institute of Science in Philadelphia (2015).
+In 1986 he received his Bachelor of Fine Arts and in 2002 his Honorary Doctorate from the Hartford Art School of the University of Hartford, Connecticut.
+He has also attended the School of Visual Arts, New York (1983–1984) and the Whitney Museum of American Art’s Independent Study Program (1984–1985).
+Dion is an Honorary Fellow of Falmouth University, UK (2014), and has an Honorary Doctor of Humane Letters (Ph.D.) from The Wagner Free Institute of Science, Philadelphia (2015).

 Photo: Jorge Colombo.